Adult teeth are meant to last a lifetime. However, if a tooth gets badly damaged or decayed, it may need to be removed for health reasons.

 • Avoid eating or drinking immediately after surgery

-• Avoid using straws and eat only soft foods
+• Eat only soft foods

 • Take any recommended medication